 IF YOU NEED ADVICE, CALL BEFORE YOU APPLY.
 THEY WILL ADVISE YOU.
 IF YOU’VE BEEN REJECTED, CALL TO FIND OUT WHY.
 ONCE REJECTED, YOU MUST WAIT A YEAR TO RE-APPLY!!

 Grassroots Grants offer up to £5,000 for small groups.
 Rehana Reid is the grants officer responsible for London, but grants are available nationwide.
 Last year, she awarded 470 grants totalling £2.7 million.
-To find out who to contact in your area, click here.
+Contacts in your area.

 ELIGIBILITY: Your organisation must have: